 Contrary to what you may have heard, there is no magic wand that an accountant can wave to give you a better tax outlook.
 Here are a couple easy ways that you can plan ahead so that you’re tax planning and not tax reacting.
 Don’t be scared, but don’t wait either -- the time you take now will save you time and money later.

-Use Your Bonus Money for a 401(k) Contribution
+Use your bonus money for a 401(k) contribution.

 Having a hard time visualizing this?
 Here’s a great example that shows how investing the majority of a bonus on saves approximately $7,000 on income tax.
 That’s nothing to sneeze at.
 So skip the new jet ski this year and take control of the taxes you pay during the year.
-It’s called being proactive, and it works.

-Getting SALTy -- Up to 10K in State and Local Taxes are Still Deductible
+Getting SALTy -- Up to 10K in state and local taxes are still deductible.

 One good thing about the Tax Cuts and Jobs Act is that it doubled the standard deduction for single filers (up to 12k).
 That can be advantageous, but it also means that it’s really leveled out a lot of the previous deductions that were available.
-It’s important to get together with your accountant early and often to plan how y’all can use your deductions and where there’s still a little wiggle room.
+It’s important to get together with your accountant early and often to plan how you can use your deductions and where there’s still a little wiggle room.
 Don’t just hand them a bunch of documents at the end of March and expect a miracle.
 Being proactive with your finances will reap big rewards.